Teaching children values is a vital part of their spiritual and emotional development, and the first place children learn these values is at home.

 The 10 Most Important Values for Children

-Here are ten values to teach your child at preschool age:
+Here are ten values to teach your children:

-For your child to develop honesty, you must be honest yourself.
-Your children are very perceptive and will take cues from you.
-If they see you lying, they will understand that lying is okay.
+Model honesty for your children.
+They are very perceptive and will take cues from you.
+If they see you bending the truth, they will perceive that lying is okay.

 Teaching manners can be as simple as always using please and thank you.